DannyMerkx/speech2image/README.md

 # speech2image
 This project is an implementation of a speech to image network which is trained to map images and captions of those images to the same vector space.
 This project contains networks for tokenized captions, raw text (character based prediction) and spoken captions.
+This branch contains the state of the code at time of submission of our paper.

 Important notice:
 The code is my own work, using python and Pytorch.
 However some of the ideas and data are not: